Peng-Protocol/Dexhune-P/LAU/LinkDollarV2Docs.md

-# Link Dollar v2 (LUSD) Docs
+# Link Dollar v2 (LUSD) Documentation

 ## Overview
 Link Dollar v2 (LUSD) is an ERC20-compliant token with 18 decimals, built on Solidity ^0.8.2.
 It features a dispense mechanism to mint LUSD by depositing ETH, a 0.05% transfer fee, a cell-based balance tracking system, and reward distribution based on `wholeCycle` and `cellCycle` counters.
-LUSD integrates with a Chainlink ETH/USD oracle and `TokenRegistry` for transfer and dispense tracking, with reward exemptions.
+LUSD integrates with a Chainlink ETH/USD oracle and `TokenRegistry` for transfer and dispense tracking, with reward exemptions to prevent distribution stalls.

 ## Dispense Mechanism
 The `dispense` function mints LUSD by depositing ETH: